-Planet ALpha's gorgeous art and visual design bring its unique setting to life.
-Caught in a war between invading robots and the fierce narrative fauna, this often punishing platformer tells a compelling story filled with inventive mechanics, clever physics puzzles and exhilarating setpieces.
+Planet Alpha's gorgeous art and visual design bring its unique setting to life.
+Caught in a war between invading robots and the fierce native fauna, this often punishing platformer tells a compelling story filled with inventive mechanics, clever physics puzzles and exhilarating setpieces.

 Review Disclaimer: This review was carried out using a copy of the game provided by the publisher.
 For more information, please read our Review Policy.